PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

     heredoc> COMMIT;
     heredoc> EOF

-Where the `ldns-read-zone` pipeline removes trailing whitespace, and the helpful comments after DNSKEY records, then `awk` re-arranges it into the proper format.
+Where the `ldns-read-zone` pipeline removes trailing white space, and the helpful comments after DNSKEY records, then `awk` re-arranges it into the proper format.

 ## Syntax